top of page

 The Enuma Elish epic{5} contains the Babylonian creation story that was written in cuneiform on seven clay tablets.
 The copy found in the ruins of the royal library in Nineveh is dated 700-600BCE but the original composition is believed to be older than c1600BCE{4}.
 So this ancient religious epic originated before Moses wrote Genesis c1450BCE.

 Evidently God shared His creation account with an early human before the Flood who was close to Him.
-Authorship is not recorded for the accounts in Genesis 1-5 and the first mention of a written record was in Genesis 5:1.
+Authorship was not recorded for the accounts in Genesis 1-5 and the first mention of a written record was in Genesis 5:1.
 So authorship for these early accounts must be gleaned from clues in the content.
-However, the original human author of the creation account recorded in Genesis 1 is uncertain.
-This person would not have been Adam or Eve.
-Adam who evidently originated the oral accounts in Genesis 2 and 3 as explained in the Genesis 2 commentary consistently used Yahweh Elohim for God’s name.
-Genesis 3:3 recorded Eve used Elohim for God’s name then but the Genesis 3 account showed she didn’t feel close to God, and Cain’s family was ungodly.
-Possible original human authors for Genesis 1 include Adam and Eve’s later son Seth who used Elohim in Genesis 5:1 and revered God (Genesis 5:3), and his godly descendant Enosh (Genesis 4:26).
-Most likely this was Enosh’s son, Enoch who Genesis 5:22-24 recorded “walked with God 300 years” and then he didn’t die like the others but instead “God took him away”[NIV].
-This creation account would have been preserved orally or by primitive record keeping until writing was developed before the Flood then Noah preserved it in the ark.
-A credible information trail for these early accounts into the Hebrew Law is explained in more detail in Topical note 4- World’s oldest writing.
-How this information continued into modern bibles is presented described after the end of the section Highlights of Genesis chapters 4 and 5 and the Brief introductions to Genesis chapters 6-50.
+However, the original human author of the creation account recorded in Genesis 1 remains uncertain.
+Some early humans may be logically ruled out to determine a most likely candidate: This person would not have been Adam or Eve.
+Adam who evidently originated the oral accounts in Genesis 2 and 3 that was explained in the Genesis 2 commentary consistently used Yahweh Elohim for God’s name.
+Although Genesis 3:3 recorded Eve used Elohim for God’s name, the Genesis 3 account showed she didn’t feel close to God and Cain’s family was ungodly.
+More probable original human authors for Genesis 1 include Adam and Eve’s later son Seth who used Elohim in Genesis 5:1 and revered God (Genesis 5:3) and his godly son, Enosh (Genesis 4:26).
+But most likely this was Enosh’s later godly descendant, Enoch who Genesis 5:22-24 recorded “walked faithfully with God 300 years” and then he didn’t die like the others but instead “God took him away”[NIV].
+(Noah was the only other person in pre-Flood times who scripture recorded that God found favor with, but Noah would have recorded God was behind the creation account as he did with his Flood narrative in Genesis 6-9.
+But no authorship record was left by this mystery person, which seems to exclude Noah.)
+God’s creation account would have been preserved orally or by primitive record keeping until writing was developed before the Flood and Noah kept it with the other early writings in the ark.
+It was eventually passed on to Moses as explained above.
+How these early Genesis accounts continued into modern bibles is presented after the commentary, Genesis 4-5 and Beyond, in the Summary of the Information trail…into modern bibles.

 Didn’t God originally give the Genesis 1 creation account to Moses?